justinbeetle/pyDragonWarrior/README.md

 * Writer: Yuji Horii
 * Composer: Koichi Sugiyama

-#### Dragon Warrior Online Archives
+#### Archived Dragon Warrior Materials

-Thanks to the people who have preserved the information from Dragon Warrior to share it with future generations.
+Thanks to the people who have preserved the artwork and information from Dragon Warrior to share it with future generations.

-* [Forumlas](https://gamefaqs.gamespot.com/nes/563408-dragon-warrior/faqs/61640): Very informative guide on the mechanics of Dragon Warrior.
+* [Formulas](https://gamefaqs.gamespot.com/nes/563408-dragon-warrior/faqs/61640): Very informative guide on the mechanics of Dragon Warrior.
 * [Gameplay](https://www.youtube.com/watch?v=Fj_eA0f_KtY): My old NES died at some point after I started, so when I want to compare to the source material now I skip through the speed runs on YouTube.